 Start Supplemental Information

-This action, pursuant to 5 U.S.C.
-553, proposes an amendment to regulations issued to carry out a marketing order as defined in 7 CFR 900.2(j).
-This rule is issued under Marketing Order No. 959, as amended (7 CFR part 959), regulating the handling of onions grown in South Texas.
-Part 959 (hereinafter referred to as the “Order”) is effective under the Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
+This proposed rule is issued under Marketing Order No. 959, as amended (7 CFR part 959), regulating the handling of onions grown in South Texas, hereinafter referred to as the “order.”
+The order is effective under the Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
 601-674), hereinafter referred to as the “Act.”
-The Committee locally administers the Order and is comprised of producers and handlers of onions operating within the area of production.

-The Department of Agriculture (USDA) is issuing this rule in conformance with Executive Orders 13563 and 13175.
-This action falls within a category of regulatory actions that the Office of Management and Budget (OMB) exempted from Executive Order 12866 review.
+The Department of Agriculture (USDA) is issuing this proposed rule in conformance with Executive Orders 13563 and 13175.
+This rule does not meet the definition of a significant regulatory action contained in section 3(f) of Executive Order 12866 and is not subject to review by the Office of Management and Budget (OMB).
 Additionally, because this rule does not meet the definition of a significant regulatory action, it does not trigger the requirements contained in Executive Order 13771.
 See OMB's Memorandum titled “Interim Guidance Implementing Section 2 of the Executive Order of January 30, 2017, titled `Reducing Regulation and Controlling Regulatory Costs' ” (February 2, 2017).

-This rule has been reviewed under Executive Order 12988, Civil Justice Reform.
-Under the Marketing Order now in effect, South Texas onion handlers are subject to assessments.
-Funds to administer the Order are derived from such assessments.
-It is intended that the assessment rate as issued herein will be applicable to all assessable onions beginning on August 1, 2017, and continue until amended, suspended, or terminated.
+This proposed rule has been reviewed under Executive Order 12988, Civil Justice Reform.
+Under the marketing order now in effect, South Texas onion handlers are subject to assessments.
+Funds to administer the order are derived from such assessments.
+It is intended that the assessment rate as proposed herein would be applicable to all assessable onions beginning on August 1, 2017, and continue until amended, suspended, or terminated.

 The Act provides that administrative proceedings must be exhausted before parties may file suit in court.
 Under section 608c(15)(A) of the Act, any handler subject to an order may file with USDA a petition stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with law and request a modification of the order or to be exempted therefrom.
 Such handler is afforded the opportunity for a hearing on the petition.
 After the hearing, USDA would rule on the petition.
 The Act provides that the district court of the United States in any district in which the handler is an inhabitant, or has his or her principal place of business, has jurisdiction to review USDA's ruling on the petition, provided an action is filed not later than 20 days after the date of the entry of the ruling.

-This rule increases the assessment rate established for the 2017-18 and subsequent fiscal periods from $0.05 to $0.065 per 50-pound equivalent of onions handled.
+This proposed rule would increase the assessment rate established for the Committee for the 2017-18 and subsequent fiscal periods from $0.05 to $0.065 per 50-pound equivalent of onions.

-For the 2015-16 and subsequent fiscal periods, the Committee recommended, and USDA approved, an assessment rate that would continue in effect from fiscal period to fiscal period unless modified, suspended, or terminated by USDA upon recommendation and information submitted by the Committee or other information available to USDA.
+For the 2015-16 and subsequent fiscal periods, the Committee recommended, and USDA approved, an assessment rate that would continue in effect from fiscal period to fiscal period unless modified, suspended, or terminated by USDA upon recommendation and information Start Printed Page 43714submitted by the Committee or other information available to USDA.

 The Committee met on June 7, 2017, and unanimously recommended 2017-18 expenditures of $149,807, the same as budgeted last fiscal year, and an assessment rate of $0.065 per 50-pound equivalent of onions.
 The assessment rate of $0.065 is $0.015 higher than the rate currently in effect.
 The Committee recommended the increase so assessments would be sufficient to cover the Committee's anticipated expenditures while providing additional funds to help replenish the Committee's reserve fund, which has been depleted due to declines in production.
 With the Committee's recommended $0.015 increase and estimated shipments of approximately three million 50-pound equivalents, assessment income should be approximately $195,000.